 The flowers are on separate panicles and the sepals and petals have combined into what are called tepals.
 Male flowers have 5 tepals, equal in length with 5 stamens placed opposite the tepals and with their filaments slightly longer than the tepals.
 There is a false pistil in the center.
 The female flowers have 2 to 4 tepals in pairs, where the outer pair is either very short or entirely absent, the inner pair no longer than the ovary which is globose in shape.
 There is a long single style that has a feathery appearance from the stigma extending along the style.

-Seed: Pollination is by the wind, resulting in the fertile female flowers producing a dark partially circular achene that is not enclosed in a capsule or the perianth of the flower.
+Seed: Pollination is by the wind, resulting in the fertile female flowers producing a dark partially circular achene that is not enclosed in a capsule or entirely by the perianth of the flower.

 Names: The genus name Laportea is named for Francois Louis de Laporte, Count of Castelnau, (1810-1880) a widely traveled Entomologist of the 19th century who traveled and collected in the United States between 1843 and 1847; and of course, canadensis is for "of Canada," where the plant was originally described.
 The author names for the plant classification are: First to classify was '(L.)' which refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
 His work was amended by ‘Wedd.’, which refers to Hugh Algernon Weddell (1819-1877) English born French physician and botanist who specialized in South American flora.
 The common name “Nettle” may be from the Anglo-Saxon and Dutch word “Netel”, that work being derived from “Noedl”, a needle.
 There is also speculation that it comes from much older words that refer to the ability of the fibers to be sewn, a process used widely with the nettle species Urtica dioica